-- For the purpose of carrying out the functions conferred on the Team under this Law, it: - shall have a right of access to all the records of any of the organs in the Administration of Justice Sector to which this Law applies; and

-- (b) may, by notice in writing served on any person in charge of any such organs require that person to furnish information on such matters as may be specified in the Notice. - (2) A person required to furnish information under sub-section (1) of this Section shall comply with the Notice within a period of Seven (7) Days.
+- 448. (1) For the purpose of carrying out the functions conferred on the Committee under this Law, it: - (a) shall have a right of access to all the records of any of the organs in the administration of justice sector to which this Law applies; and - (b) may, by notice in writing served on any person in charge of any such organs require that person to furnish information on such matters as may be specified in the notice. - (2) A person required to furnish information under subsection (1) of this section shall comply with the notice within a stipulated time.

-Proceedings and Quorum of the Committee.
-471.
+Proceedings and quorum of the Committee.

-- The Team may make Standing Orders regulating its proceedings. - (2) The Quorum at a meeting of the Team shall consist of the Chairman or his representative and five other members of the Team. - (3) Subject to the provisions of the applicable Standing Order, the Team shall meet at least once a Quarter. - (4) At a meeting of the Team, the Chairman, or in his absence, his representative shall preside at that meeting. - (5) The validity of proceedings of the Team is not affected by a: - (a) vacancy in the membership of the Team; or - (b) defect in the appointment of a member of the Team.

-(6) A Member of the Team who has a personal interest in any proposal to be considered, shall disclose his interest and shall not vote on any issue relating to the proposal.
+- (1) The Committee may make standing orders regulating its proceedings. - (2) The quorum at a meeting of the Committee shall consist of the Chairman or his representative and five other members of the Committee. - (3) Subject to the provisions of the applicable standing order, the Committee shall meet at least once a quarter. - (4) At a meeting of the Committee, the Chairman, or in his absence, his representative shall preside at that meeting. - (5) The validity of proceedings of the Committee is not affected by: - (a) a vacancy in the membership of the Committee; or - (b) a defect in the appointment of a member of the Committee. - (6) A member of the Committee who has a personal interest in any arrangement entered into or proposed to be considered by the Committee shall disclose his interest to the Committee and shall not vote on any question relating to the arrangement.

-PART XLVIII TRIAL OF CORPORATION
+PART 45 - TRIAL OF CORPORATION